SamVivers/AzureResourcesFunctionApp/README.md

 defined in the function app's application settings and stored in an Azure Key Vault, use @Microsoft.KeyVault(SecretUri=SECRET_IDENTIFIER) for the value to call to secrets.
 You will need to assign the Function App an identity and allow this identity access to read secrets in the key vault.

-tenantId, clientId and clientKey defined when creating service principle, as above. subId is the Id subscription to be polled. storageName and storageKey refer to the storage account created files will be stored in. containerName used to group data from same subscription.
+tenantId, clientId and clientKey defined when creating service principle, as above. subId is the subscription Id to be polled. storageName and storageKey refer to the storage account that created files will be stored in. containerName used to group data from same subscription.
 Could use the subId here, however a more readable name ie company or subscription owner is clearer